 Things to bring:

--Negative COVID test result, issued within 72 hours before your flight (check specific airline requirements too)
+-Negative COVID test results (check specific airline requirements too)

 -All your notarized documents (degree, TEFL, criminal background check) as they may be needed to get your residence permit in China